UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 ```
 The final output csv file after this step can be uploaded to Microreact for visualization.
 For more information about the script and its functionality, refer to the inline comments within the code.

+# Uploading Fastq files to NCBI SRA database

+After completion of the bioinformatics analysis, the output file 'UT-VH00770-230600_ncbi_submission_info.csv' can be used to create NCBI templates for biosample and SRA submission.
+Detailed instructions on submitting data to NCBI are located at 'https://docs.google.com/document/d/1rGCWnDpGljdLqMs0FZ90TJLPtHRFpwIo-lalLKINn0w/edit?usp=sharing'.
+This file can only be accessed by anyone within UPHL.

 # Contribution